phoebeso/mec-cell-classification/README.md

 ### Two-Dimensional Fourier Transformation Scoring

-Performs two-dimensional fourier transformation on the firing rate map in order to extract any significant periodict patterns.
+Extracts any significant periodict patterns from the firing rate map by utilizing the properties of two-dimensional Fourier transformations.

 <img src="images/grid-fourier.png" width="40%" height="40%">